HareemShahid2112/DAA-168-Fall-2020/README.md

 59200 | Farheen Qaiser

 ## Description ##
-This repository contains assignments and project submitted to DM course offered in Fall 2020 at PafKiet.
+This repository contains assignments and project submitted to DAA course offered in Fall 2020 at PafKiet.